singh-abhinay/magento-randon-cat/README.md

 Overview
 --------

-In the repository you will find an almost empty Magento 2 module called Abhinay_RandomCat.
+In the repository you will find Magento 2 module called Abhinay_RandomCat.
-Your task will be to fill in this module with code to achieve the following feature:

-Change all product photos in catalog listing (and only there) to random cat photos using **Random Cat API**.

 ### Random Cat API